$Z_3$ Scalar Dark Matter with Strong Positron Fluxes: Introduction

 Even when $Z_2$ symmetry is the simplest assumption to explore models with DM candidates, higher symmetries could shed light on interesting phenomenological aspects, without complicating things in a significant manner.
 For instance, a complex scalar with $Z_3$ symmetry disentangles the freeze-out relic values with direct detection observables \cite{DEramo:2010keq, Belanger:2012zr}, recovering some parameter space of singlet DM at the electroweak (EW) scale in comparison to its $Z_2$ analogue real singlet \cite{Cline:2013gha}.
-Ideas for fermionic DM \cite{Cai:2015zza, Guo:2021rre}, multicomponent dark matter \cite{Yaguna:2019cvp, Yaguna:2021rds}, complex singlet plus a second doublet scalar \cite{Belanger:2012vp}, neutrino mass generation \cite{Ma:2007gq}, inert doublets \cite{Aranda:2019vda} and the positron excess \cite{Cai:2018imb} can be realized based on this new symmetry, to mention some of them.
+Ideas for fermionic DM \cite{Cai:2015zza, Guo:2021rre}, multicomponent dark matter \cite{Yaguna:2019cvp, Yaguna:2021rds, Bhattacharya:2017fid, Choi:2021yps}, complex singlet plus a second doublet scalar \cite{Belanger:2012vp}, neutrino mass generation \cite{Ma:2007gq, Qi:2021rpa}, phase transitions \cite{Chiang:2019oms, Ghosh:2022fzp}, inflation \cite{Choi:2020ara}, inert doublets \cite{Aranda:2019vda} and the positron excess \cite{Cai:2018imb} can be realized based on this new symmetry, to mention some of them.

-In this work we explore for the first time a simple scenario in which we extend the SM model with two fields, a complex singlet scalar $S$ and a vector-like lepton (VLL) $\psi$, with both fields charged identically under the same $Z_3$ symmetry.
+In this work we explore a simple scenario in which we extend the SM model with two fields, a complex singlet scalar $S$ and a vector-like lepton (VLL) $\psi$, with both fields charged identically under the same $Z_3$ symmetry.
 Provided that $m_S<2m_\psi$, the complex singlet becomes stable, becoming a DM candidate.
 The simplest realization of this scenario is when the new fields are $SU(2)_L$ singlets, \textit{leptophilic} (also called \textit{lepton portal DM}) \cite{Bergstrom:2008gr, Bell:2011eu, Cavasonza:2016qem, Profumo:2019ujg, Kawamura:2020qxo}, and when the new fields couple only to right-handed electrons.
 We show that DM semi-annihilations play an important role in both relic density calculation and indirect detection signals.
-Even when direct detection appears at one-loop level, its effects are rather strong, but since the couplings tend to be milder (contrary to the analogue $Z_2$ version with a real scalar DM and a VLL mediator \cite{Giacchino:2013bta, Ibarra:2014qma, Kawamura:2020qxo}), it is possible to evade these bounds keeping DM at the GeV-TeV scale.
+Even when direct detection appears at one-loop level, its effects are rather strong, but since the couplings in this $Z_3$ framework tend to be milder (contrary to its analogue $Z_2$ version with a complex scalar DM and a VLL mediator \cite{Chang:2014tea, Bai:2014osa, Kawamura:2020qxo}), it is possible to evade these bounds keeping DM at the GeV-TeV scale.